How to Ease the Burn of Jalapeno Hands: A Cautionary Tale

 Capsaicin is the active ingredient in hot peppers like jalapenos that causes the ‘hot’.

-Painful exposures to capsaicin-containing peppers are among the most common plant-related exposures presented to poison centers.
+Painful exposures to capsaicin-containing peppers are among the most common plant-related exposures presented to poison centres.

 So that said, plain water will be ineffective at removing capsaicin but anything that is oily, alcohol or interestingly, milk should help.
 Milk contains casein, a lipophilic (fat-loving) substance that surrounds and washes away the fatty capsaicin molecules in much the same way that soap washes away grease.